bgebhardt/osx_bin/setup/README.md

 * Set up Visual code (installed by brew-cask-minimum)
     * Login to sync with MSFT account
     * Install cmd line tools with command-P and search for "install code" (see [The Visual Studio Code command-line interface](https://code.visualstudio.com/docs/editor/command-line))
-* WORK ONLY: Download Company Portal app from app store and set up work requirements.

 # Download key OneDrive Files

 From OneDrive always sync the folders in your private file (not checked in) *Do this before setting up apps incase they need the files.*
-It seems to take a long time to download all teh files
+It seems to take a long time to download all the files

+# Set up iDrive

+* Configure iDrive
+* Select a previous computer to link iDrive to or start as new device
+* Turn on cloud sync - personal Obsidian vault is there

-# Set up rest of apps
+# Set up rest of apps (including cli apps)

 * run ./mas.sh
   * There may be errors as app id's may have changed or because of authorization errors